Carthus

 It is said that, after High King Wolnir of Carthus fell to the Abyss, the pyromancers became gravekeepers and discovered black fire.

-Whether his embrace of death was out of reverence or fear for the Dark, his fear had certainly led him to utilize the powers of both light and death.
-For the former, we see him use not just the aforementioned holy relics but also the skull chalice.
-This cut item would have been named “Holy Remains”, (聖遺骸) suggesting that this “noble” king had been blessed by the gods or at least absorbed some of their power in the course of living a pious life.
+Whether his embrace of death was out of reverence or fear for the Dark he was experimenting with, his fear had certainly led him to utilize the powers of both light and death.
+For the former, we see him use not just the aforementioned holy relics but also the skull goblet.
+This cut item is named “Holy Remains”, (聖遺骸) suggesting that this “noble” king had been blessed by the gods or at least absorbed some of their power in the course of living a pious life.
 Either way, Wolnir had clearly known about this fact and decided to use that power to his advantage.
-It is through this cup on an altar that we are pulled into the Abyss where Wolnir resides.
+It is through this cup on an altar that we are pulled into the Abyss where the boss resides.
 This Abyss is evidently in no existing part of the Catacombs, the terrain instead resembling an arid cavern.
-This suggests that the High King used the holy goblet as a medium to seal his fear within a dimension along with the piece of the Carthus desert it afflicted.
+This suggests that the High King used the holy chalice as a medium to seal his fear within a dimension along with the piece of the Carthus desert it afflicted.
 Creating a pocket dimension linked to an object isn’t unprecedented for the gods’ magic, as the painting world so aptly demonstrates.
 What is more intriguing is Wolnir’s presence within it.

-With a solution to his biggest fear decided on, the only thing left is to turn his empire into a kingdom of death.
-Aside from his apparent knowledge of pyromancy and later Dark arts, Wolnir had also learned necromancy as demonstrated by the skeletons he can raise during his boss battle, and this knowledge was shared with the grave wardens.
-Two peculiar skeletons can be encountered in different parts of the Carthus Catacombs.
-Both of these skeletons are naked save for the Worker’s Hat, an item otherwise only worn by citizens of the Undead Settlement.
-Said citizens wore it as part of their uniform for tending to burials, so these skeletons presumably performed the same tasks at Carthus.
+With a solution to his biggest fear decided on, the only thing left was to turn his empire into a kingdom of death.
+Aside from his knowledge of pyromancy and later Dark arts, Wolnir had also learned necromancy as demonstrated in his boss battle, knowledge shared with the grave wardens.
+Two peculiar skeletons lurk in different parts of the Catacombs.
+Both are naked save for the Worker’s Hat of citizens from the Undead Settlement.
+Said citizens wore it as part of their uniform for tending to burials, so these skeletons presumably performed the same at Carthus.
 Basically, they are likely to be two of the gravekeepers.
-When one is killed, a nearby ball of skeletons that rolls through halls will fall to pieces upon colliding with a wall instead of roll back.
-This implies that the two grave wardens were keeping these skeletons together through necromancy.
-Indeed, they possess alluring skulls packed with souls, the basics for reanimation rituals.
+When one is killed, a nearby ball of skeletons rolling through halls will break apart upon colliding with a wall instead of roll back.
+This implies that the two wardens keep those bones together through necromancy.
+They do possess alluring skulls packed with souls, the basics for such rituals.
+Several of their fellows likewise revive after falling to pieces just once, sans a blessed weapon, consistent with cases in past games.
+The signal?
+Eyes glowing white like an alluring skull.

 The reason that those charged with taking care to bury the dead were also taught the corpse arts should be obvious: they were expected to raise the dead after burial.
-As was already mentioned, these grave wardens included both pyromancers and squires, at least one of whom continued to carry the battlefield items that his master used in life.
-It is no accident that these are all people who you would expect to be very loyal to Wolnir or his soldiers; they are entrusting their afterlives to these people, after all.
+As already mentioned, these grave wardens included both pyromancers and squires, one of whom continued to carry the battlefield items that his master used in life.
+It is no accident that these are people who you would expect to be very loyal to Wolnir or his soldiers; they are entrusting their afterlives to them, after all.
 The pyromancers in particular were probably motivated by the desire to learn the dark pyromancies their High King discovered.
-All item descriptions indicate that the pyromancers’ discovery of black fire coincided with them becoming gravekeepers, so the task was likely a prerequisite to Wolnir sharing his findings.
+Item descriptions indicate that their discovery of black fire coincided with them becoming gravekeepers, so the task was likely a prerequisite to Wolnir sharing his findings.
 However, this all pertains to the upper classes and maybe their families.
 What incentive did the average peasant have to join in on this necromania infesting their government?
-Unfortunately, they probably didn’t have any and were in fact forced to become part of Wolnir’s plan.
+They doubtless didn’t have one and were, in fact, forced to become part of Wolnir’s plan.

 Ashen remains of a gravekeeper of the Catacombs of Carthus.
 The handmaid of the ritual place will have new items to offer.